Louise Harnby | Crime Fiction and Thriller Editor

 Still want an exit?

-Fair enough.
+If you still want an exit, that's fair enough.
 Start actively promoting so that you can phase out the lower-paying client(s) and replace them with new customers who'll pay what you want to earn.
 Plan for this to take time and a lot of work.

 If you don't fancy the transitional approach, you can wave goodbye to the work immediately.
 If that's the case, you either live with someone who can pay all your bills (quite possible, and good for you), you have a trust fund (less likely, but wow), or you're happy to be partially unemployed for a while.